 September 2015, I went on my first solo trip with too much baggage, both literal baggage and metaphorical baggage.
-I traveled to Munich for 8 weeks and during that time, I suffered through the most acute depression and axiety that I have ever experienced.
+I traveled to Munich for 8 weeks and during that time, I suffered through some rough depression and anxiety.
 Yet, lookin back at the time, I remember Munich with gratitude.

 why i decided to go

 At the time and for a long time after her death, I didn’t identify this sadness as a turning point in my life.
 But in retrospect, I see this event as the first crack in a window that later shattered.
 Before Mamaw died, I felt content doing everything I was supposed to do.
 I worked hard at my job, saved money and paid my bills; I was in a committed relationship with a good man who agreed we’d wind up married one day; and I had a pretty active social life in a city I loved.

 Mamaw was part of this perfection.
 She was round, physically plumb with love, and all of her danced when she giggled.
 My family all worshipped her in a pagan way.
 Even though her health had declined and we knew her time with us was coming to an end, part of me still believed she’d fatten up in the nursing home and storm out there with in a stubborn temper to attack the world once again.

 This part of me shattered when she died.

 Shortly after her death, I wrote a quote from Benjamin Button in my journal:

 I hope you live a life you’re proud of, and if you’re not, I hope you have the courage to start over again.

 Apparently courage I had.
 I broke up with Mike, quit my job, moved back in with my parents and bought a one way ticket to Germany.